Chrone-Legacy/SpendDNA/README.md

 > A Python-based financial analytics pipeline that transforms raw, unstructured bank export data into a clean, behavioral "Spotify Wrapped" for personal finances.

 ![SpendDNA Final Report Screenshot](Screenshot 2026-07-04 115004.png)
-*(Note: Replace the link above with a screenshot of your final ASCII console report)*

 ##  The Problem
 Every Indian student opens a UPI app multiple times a day, yet tracking exact spending patterns remains difficult.
 Real-world fintech data does not arrive clean—it contains mixed date formats, messy currency strings, and vendor names buried under dozens of banking prefixes (e.g., `UPI-SWIGGY-1234@HDFCBANK`).